-Responsive Design: A fully responsive user-experience designed to meet the steady influx of mobile site traffic.
+Responsive Design: A fully responsive user experience designed to meet the steady influx of mobile site traffic.

 Strategic Marketing: Integration with Google Analytics and Eloqua CRM for a clear window into site metrics, with straightforward editorial tools to quickly publish content.

 Drupal 8 was determined to be the best fit for these business goals.
-While Drupal 7 is incredibly powerful, Manhattan saw that keeping up with the Drupal 8 contrib community was an opportunity to gain competitive advantage in a continually evolving web landscape.
+While Drupal 7 is incredibly powerful, Manhattan saw that keeping up with the Drupal 8 contrib community was an opportunity to gain a competitive advantage in a continually evolving web landscape.

 Manhattan Associates teamed with Mediacurrent, and together on August 4, 2015, we launched one of the world’s first Drupal 8 enterprise websites.

 In reflection, here are the top three lessons learned from the project:

 Lesson #1: Contributed modules were not as far along as expected.